ZsofiaS/GreenFoodtruck/README.md

 * React Native Charts Kit
 * Jest & React native testing library

+### Features
+* Till - user can add items to order, cancel or save order
+* Sales report in chart format with live data

 ### How to use:

 * Clone this repo and navigate to the local folder